ledyba/java.js/README.md

 });
 ```

-This example program uses "<init>()V" only, so you can implement like this:
+This example program uses "&lt;init&gt;()V" only, so you can implement like this:

 ```js
 /*... ... ...*/